Antoine-Patel/user-friendly-RCAN/README.md

 minor versions, eg. 10.2 too, unsure).
 Please check the matching cuDNN version with the help of your favorite search engine.

-This code was tested on python 3.6.
+This code was tested on python 3.6 and 3.7.
 It should be able to run on python 3.4 and python 3.5, but no garantees here.

 The provided installation script installs dependencies (pytorch, matplotlib etc) into the "python virtual environment".
 If you are